Click to show/hide contact information.

 If your account information is not updated in a timely manner, the bank will reject your deposit and we cannot refund your funds until the bank rejects the deposit and returns the funds to the University.
 If possible, it is best to keep your old account open until you have verified deposit into your new account.
 Do not write checks against your new account until you see the deposit has been received in your account.

-Q) When is the best time to make changes to my account on AYSO to assure that my funds will go to my new account?
+Q) When is the best time to make changes to my account on UCPath to assure that my funds will go to my new account?

-• A) We recommend making these changes as early in the calendar month as possible.
-If you need to make changes after the 15th of the month, it is best to keep your old account open until you can verify deposit to your new account.
+• A) We recommend making these changes as soon as possible.
 Do not write checks against your new account until you see the deposit has been received in your account.

 Back to Top